The dataset viewer is not available for this split.

 Dataset Structure

 The dataset is structured into training and testing splits.
-Each split contains calibrated TIFF images.
+Each split contains TIFF images, generated text prompts and precomputed text embeddings (using GatorTron-Base) and segmentation masks.
 The images follow the original capture protocol and include metadata about the capture settings and patient position (anterior, left oblique, right oblique).
 Alongside descriptive sentences generated from the clinical metadata using a custom Python function (see code snippet here).

 Dataset Creation